-Once the judge has determined how the funds will be released, the party or parties seeking release of the funds must complete a "Disbursements from the Registry of the Court" form which must be signed by a judge.
+Once the judge has determined how the funds will be released, the party or parties seeking release of the funds must complete a "Disbursements from the Registry of the Court" form which must be signed by a judge or the Interview and Judgment Officer.

-If the parties agree about how the funds in the registry should be released, they should file a praccipe or other agreement with the clerk, signed by both parties.
+If the parties agree about how the funds in the registry should be released, they should file a practipe or other agreement with the clerk, signed by both parties.
 The party or parties seeking release of the funds must also complete a "Disbursements from the Registry of the Court" form with the clerk.

-A check will be mailed by the court to the party to whom the funds are being released within 14 calendar days.
+A check will be mailed by the court to the party to whom the funds are being released within 7-10 calendar days.
 If the party receiving the funds would like to pick up the check from the Budget and Finance Office rather than have it mailed, the party must indicate that on the disbursement order.
-The Budget and Finance Office is located at 700 6th St NW, 12th floor, Washington, D.C.
+The Budget and Finance Office is located at 616 H Street, 6th floor, Washington, D.C.
 20001.